zeek/zeek/scripts/base/frameworks/netcontrol/shunt.zeek.rst

          Time at which the recorded activity occurred.

       rule_id: :zeek:type:`string` :zeek:attr:`&log`
-         ID of the rule; unique during each Bro run.
+         ID of the rule; unique during each Zeek run.

       f: :zeek:type:`flow_id` :zeek:attr:`&log`
          Flow ID of the shunted flow.